guillp/jwskate/docs/recipes.md

-from jwcrypto.jwa import JWAThis is a collection of recipes related to `jwskate` usage.
+This is a collection of recipes related to `jwskate` usage.

 # JWK